-For many struggling homeowners, a reverse mortgage can be a good way for them to make money off of a property they already own.
+For many struggling homeowners, a reverse mortgage can be a good way for them to make money off of a real estate property they already own.
 However, there are a lot of strings attached, and some may need to be pulled if you want to benefit from the arrangement.
-There are still a lot of unanswered questions for a number of retirees who own real estate in Boston, MA, who are struggling to make ends meet after retiring from their jobs and careers.
+There are still a lot of unanswered questions for a number of retirees who own real estate, who are struggling to make ends meet after retiring from their jobs and careers.

 How does it work?
 The bank makes payments towards the homeowner throughout their life, until the owner sells the home, dies, or moves out for good.
-These payments depend on accumulated home equity, and can vary depending on the property value.
+These payments depend on accumulated home equity loans, and can vary depending on the real estate property value.

 Are there restrictions on how the money is spent?
 No. The money is yours to use as you please, so there are no statutes on what you buy or use it for.
 Whether it’s going towards family expenses, paying off debt, or personal gain, is up to the homeowner.

 Is the amount affected by anything?
-Several factors can influence how much money you get from the bank, including the interest rate, the value of the home, you or your younger spouse’s age, and the lower appraisal value/HECM FHA mortgage limit of $625,500.
+Several factors can influence how much money you get from the bank, including the interest rate, the home value, you or your younger spouse’s age, and the lower appraisal value/HECM FHA mortgage limit of $625,500.

 Anything else to know?
 A few things.

 - Generally, the older you are and the more your home is worth, the more you can get from a reverse mortgage.
 Also, homes that are still having mortgages paid off can still benefit from a reverse mortgage, but only if the mortgage can be paid off by the loan.

 - The real estate property must be your primary residence, and you can collect the payments in a multitude of ways.
 It’s a good idea to speak to a real estate professional if you are planning to apply for a reverse mortgage, and it’s always a good idea to ask for second opinions from family and friends.
 A real estate professional can tell you if it makes more sense to sell outright and move into a smaller place.